NVIDIA/spark-rapids/docs/get-started/best-practices.md

 reduce the memory pressure for each task.
 For example, we can start with increasing `spark.sql.shuffle.partitions` (2x,4x,8x,etc.).

-Even though there is no OOM issue but if we found lots of spilling based on SQL plan metrics from Spark UI in this shuffle stage, increasing the # of tasks/partitions could decrease the spilling data size to improve performance.
+Even without an OOM error, if the SQL plan metrics show lots of spilling from the Spark UI in this stage, increasing the number  of tasks/partitions could decrease the spilled data size to improve performance.

 Note: AQE's Coalescing Post Shuffle Partitions feature could have different behaviors in different Spark 3.x versions.
 For example, in Spark 3.1.3, `spark.sql.adaptive.coalescePartitions.minPartitionNum`